 There are some great plans for DIY systems on weed-related sites, the best I’ve found is from 420dotcom.com.

 Low pressure aeroponics is simpler and can be cheaper, but isn’t quite as efficient.
-It uses slightly more water and the water droplet size isn’t as efficient for root update, compared with HPA systems.
+It uses slightly more water and the water droplet size isn’t as efficient for root uptake, compared with HPA systems.

 Products like Tower Garden use low pressure aeroponics.
 Here’s a great example of a DIY system: